 Policy M2 of the Joint Minerals Local Plan (adopted in July 2018) requires us to undertake a review of the approach to planning for soft sand.

-The review will consider the supply and demand of soft sand during the plan period to 2033 and how a steady and adequate supply will be maintained, including the potential need for site allocations.
+The review considers the supply and demand of soft sand during the plan period to 2033 and how a steady and adequate supply will be maintained, including the need for site allocations.

 The timetable for preparation of the review is set out in the Minerals and Waste Development Scheme.

 West Sussex County Council and the South Downs National Park Authority published the Proposed submission draft (Regulation 19) soft sand review of the Joint Minerals Local Plan on 6 January 2020 for a representations period that ended on 2 March 2020.

 The Proposed submission draft soft sand review was submitted to the Secretary of State for examination on 17 April 2020.
 A Statement of Submission has been produced, setting out how documents are available for viewing.

 In accordance with Regulation 22 of the Town and Country (Local Planning) (England) Regulations 2012, the soft sand review was published prior to submission to allow for representations on the plan’s ‘soundness’ and legal and procedural compliance.
 The representations have been collated and reviewed and a Regulation 22 consultation statement prepared and submitted alongside the review.